lento234/python-workshop/01_challenges/02_game_of_life/README.md

 ## Challenge

-Implement using any numerical library such as `numpy` and visualize the states at each iteration using `matplotlib` and export the animation to `mp4` or `gif`. *Optionally: You may use other libary of choice (e.g. `numba`, `pytorch`, `taichi`, ...)*.
+Implement using any numerical library such as `numpy` and visualize the states at each iteration using `matplotlib` and export the animation to `mp4` or `gif`. *Optionally: You may use other library of choice (e.g. `numba`, `pytorch`, `taichi`, ...)*.
 Use the following initial conditions for your simulation:

 * Image size: 512 x 512 px
 * Initial probability of a cell to be `alive`: 15%